Facing Cockfighting Charges in Los Angeles?

 How Cockfighting is Defined Under California Law

-Cockfighting is an age-old blood sport in which male roosters (cocks or
+Cockfighting is an age-old blood sport in which roosters are specifically

 of cockfighting is for gambling and entertainment.
 This death sport has